A9T9C/A9T9C/README.md

 - 👋 Hi, I’m Alvin
-- A college student from Institute Technology Telkom Surabaya, Electrical Engineering and Smart Industry Faculty, Computer Engineering Study Program
+- A college student from **Institute Technology Telkom Surabaya**, Electrical Engineering and Smart Industry Faculty, Computer Engineering Study Program
-- 👀 I’m interested in {
+## 👀 I’m interested in:
--                         Flutter development,
+* Flutter development,
--                         Machine Learning,
+* Machine Learning,
--                         Front-end development,
+* Front-end development,
--                         Operating System
+* Operating System.
--                         },
-- 🌱 I’m currently learning {
+## 🌱 I’m currently learning:
--                             Dart language,
+* 🎯Dart language(Flutter),
--                             Java,
+* Java,
--                             HTML, CSS, PHP (Laravel),
+* HTML, CSS, PHP (Laravel),
--                             Python
+* Python
--                             }

 - 💞️ I don't have anything to collaborate on, but i always open to some suggestion for some of my future project later that i'll upload later
-- 📫 How to reach me {
+## 📫 How to reach me :
--                       alvincahaya94@gmail.com,
+* alvincahaya94@gmail.com,
--                       atamadoc@ittelkom-sby.ac.id
+* atamadoc@ittelkom-sby.ac.id
--                       }

 <!---
 A9T9C/A9T9C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.